The Monotone Case Approach for the Solution of Certain Multidimensional Optimal Stopping Problems: Abstract

 \section{Abstract}

-We study explicitly solvable multidimensional optimal stopping problems.
-Our approach is based on the notion of monotone stopping problems in discrete and continuous time.
-The method is illustrated with a variety of examples including multidimensional versions of the house-selling and burglar's problem, the Poisson disorder problem, and an optimal investment problem.
+This paper studies explicitly solvable multidimensional optimal stopping problems of sum- and product-type in discrete and continuous time using the monotone case approach.
+It gives a review on monotone case stopping using the Doob decomposition, resp.
+Doob-Meyer decomposition in continuous time, also in its multiplicative versions.
+The approach via these decompositions leads to explicit solutions for a variety of examples, including multidimensional versions of the house-selling and burglar's problem, the Poisson disorder problem, and an optimal investment problem.